kernelwernel/VMAware/README.md

 ## Documentation 📒
 You can view the full docs [here](docs/documentation.md).
-Trust me, it's not too intimidating
+Trust me, it's not too intimidating.

 ## Q&A ❓